 As you look at the greater picture of the Copic Color Wheel, you can see that colors towards the center of the wheel become more gray, and they become darker near the clockwise end of their respective color region.

 The only exception to this rule is saturation for the earth tones, as they incorporate a number of colors, from reds to oranges, yellows and greens; you can see that they have their own system goin’ on!

 But wait, is that 4 gray families I see?
 Yes!
 Copic has 4 gray families, ranging in warmth from Cool Gray being the coolest, Neutral Gray being a little bit warmer, Toner Gray a tad bit warmer than Neutral, followed by Warm Gray, which when used in conjunction with Cool Gray can almost appear red, which can be handy for gray-tone drawings when you want to indicate skin tone versus metallic surfaces!

 When I learned to read the Copic Color System, it greatly helped me in my understanding of how the colors will appear when dried.
 To an extent, understanding how to read the digits on the cap is a better way to anticipate the color than the color of the cap itself!

-Also on the resources page is a downloadable “Blank Color Chart” that you can use your own colors to make your very own Copic color swatch chart!
+Also on the resources page is a downloadable “Blank Color Chart” that allows you to use your own colors to make your very own Copic color swatch chart!

 The next time you visit your local art supplies store that sells Copic markers, ask them if you can test a few colors on your chart, and fill your collection of swatches.
 It's the best way to see exactly how a color will appear in your artwork—and you'll be able to better plan which markers to add to your collection!